Athulya2002/Task-Fourteen/README.md

 11. Share the Public IP of Your Web Server
     - Share your web server’s public IP with friends or colleagues to verify if they can access the registration and login pages.

+## Public IP
+- The public IP address of the VM is: `4.188.247.48`

+## Conclusion
+This task demonstrated the process of setting up a free VM, deploying a web application, and creating a user registration system.
+The web application is now accessible to anyone using the public IP.